 Seek Treatment for Your Child

 If your child becomes addicted to drugs or alcohol, consider treatment options at FHE Health in Florida.
-We have an inpatient addiction detox program and a number of other outpatient care programs to support your child in their recovery.
+We have an inpatient addiction detox program and several outpatient care programs to support your child in their recovery.
 Call us today at (833) 596-3502 and speak to one of our compassionate counselors.